ExpertiseDemocracy and Political Participation

 ICC and International Justice Mechanisms

 Refugees, Migration, IDPs

 Kaajal has been involved in many precedent-setting human rights cases in South Africa, including one which declared the immigration detention of children unlawful.
-In 2015, her organisation initiated the much-publicized proceedings to have Sudan’s President Al-Bashir arrested in South Africa for the grave crimes he stands accused of by the International Criminal Court.
+In 2015, her organization initiated much-publicized proceedings to have Sudan’s President Al-Bashir arrested in South Africa to face genocide and war crimes charges at the International Criminal Court.

 She worked at Lawyers for Human Rights (South Africa) 2002- 2014 where she headed the Immigration Detention Monitoring Unit 2002-2007 and was Manager of the Refugee and Migrants Rights Programme 2007- 2014.
 Kaajal was employed at the International Organization for Migration from 2001-2002.

 Kaajal sits on the boards of the Centre for Child Law, South African History Archive, Sonke Gender Justice and is the Board Chair of Freedom House’s Advancing Rights in Southern Africa Programme.
 She was Board Chair of the Consortium for Refugees and Migrants in South Africa 2007-2011.
 She was on the board of the Southern African Human Rights Defenders Network 2017-2020.